jeffhuang4704/nv_cases/NVSHAS_9810/README.md

 ### Section 6: Plan

 Although we know there is a locking issue, addressing it is quite challenging due to the design and usage of the `cacheMutex` lock.
-It spans multiple mechanisms (gRPC, REST API, timers, Kubernetes watchers, etc.) and involves nested usage.
+It spans multiple mechanisms (gRPC, REST API, timers, Consul, Admission Control, Kubernetes watchers, etc.) and involves nested usage.
 Reviewing, reproducing, and testing it is a time-consuming task with no guarantee of success.

 I have encountered similar cases before, but none of them had a proper fix.